Talking About Jesus

-A CONSCIOUS, INTENTIONAL RESPONSE TO AN INVITATION TO RELATIONSHIP
+A CONSCIOUS, INTENTIONAL RESPONSE TO THE INVITATION OF CHRIST TO FOLLOW HIM

-The Catechism of the Catholic Church (paragraph #546) says that through his parables Jesus invites people to the feast of the kingdom, but he also asks for a radical choice: to gain the kingdom, one must give everything.
+The Catechism of the Catholic Church (paragraph #546) says that through His parables Jesus invites people to the feast of the kingdom.
+He also puts before us a radical choice: to gain the kingdom, one must give everything.
 (Mt.
 22:1-14) Words are not enough, deeds are required!
 (Mt.
 21:28-32) Believing is possible only by grace and the help of the Holy Spirit.
-But this free choice is also an authentically human act. that is not contrary to our freedom or to human reason (Catechism, #154).
-After all, we choose to trust some people and what they reveal to us about themselves in order to enter a relationship with them.
+But this free choice is also an authentically human act that is not contrary to our freedom or to human reason (Catechism, #154).

 AN EXPERIENCE OF NEW LIFE

-Christ’s disciples have “put on the new self, created in God’s way in righteousness and holiness of truth.”
-By “putting away falsehood,” they are to “put away all malice and all guile and insincerity and envy and all slander.”
+Christ’s disciples have “put on the new self, created in the likeness of God, in righteousness and holiness of truth.”
+By “putting away falsehood,” we are to “put away all malice and all guile and insincerity and envy and all slander.”
 (Ephesians 4:24-25) This new life is made possible by Christ who unites himself to us.
 He says, “I am the vine, you are the branches.
-Whoever remains in me and I in him will bear much fruit, because without me you can do nothing.”
-(John 14:5) St. Paul could claim, “I live, no longer I, but Christ lives in me; insofar as I now live in the flesh, I live by faith in the Son of God who has loved me and given himself up for me.”
+Whoever remains in Me and I in him will bear much fruit, because without me you can do nothing.”
+(John 14:5) St. Paul claims, “I live, no longer I, but Christ lives in me; insofar as I now live in the flesh, I live by faith in the Son of God who has loved me and given himself up for me.”
 (Galatians 2:20) An essential aspect of this new life is prayer.
-In the Holy Spirit, Christian prayer is a communion of love with the Father, not only through Christ but also in him.
+In the Holy Spirit, Christian prayer is a communion of love with the Father, not only through Christ but also in Him.
 (Catechism, #2615)

 A LIFE DIRECTED TOWARDS OTHERS

-By loving us even to his death on the cross, Jesus manifests the Father’s love which he receives.
-By loving one another, the disciples imitate the love of Jesus which they themselves receive.
-He gives his disciples a new commandment: “love one another as I have loved you.”
+By loving us even to His death on the cross, Jesus manifests the Father’s love to us.
+By loving one another, the disciples imitate the love of Jesus which they themselves experience from Him.
+He gives his disciples a new commandment: “Love one another as I have loved you.”
 (John 13:34) Through baptism, the disciple receives graces of the Holy Spirit called charisms which help to build up the Church, the secular order, and meet the needs of the world.
 (Catechism, #799)

 A LIFE OF WITNESS

-The experience of a new life leads the disciple to speak to others about the treasure they have discovered in Jesus Christ (Matthew 13:44).
-This has been commanded by Jesus, who his disciples, “Go, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit, teaching them to observe all that I have commanded you.”
-(Matthew 28:19-20) Witnessing to Jesus is necessary for salvation: “everyone who acknowledges me before others the Son of Man will acknowledge before the angels of God.
-But whoever denies me before others will be denied before the angels of God.”
+The experience of a new life leads the disciple to speak to others about the treasure discovereded in Jesus Christ (Matthew 13:44).
+This has been commanded by Christ, that His disciples should, “Go, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit, teaching them to observe all that I have commanded you.”
+(Matthew 28:19-20) Witnessing to Jesus is necessary for salvation: “everyone who acknowledges Me before others the Son of Man will acknowledge before the angels of God.
+But whoever denies Me before others will be denied before the angels of God.”
 (Luke 12:8-9)

 A LIFE IN COMMUNION

-Jesus formed a community of disciples around himself during his life.
-He proclaimed a mysterious and real communion between his own body and ours: “He who eats my flesh and drinks my blood abides in me, and I in him.”
+Jesus formed a community of disciples around Himself during His life.
+He proclaimed a mysterious and real communion between His own body and ours: “He who eats my flesh and drinks my blood abides in me, and I in him.”
 (John 6:56) This community continues in the Church.
 In the Mass, the communion of Christ’s disciples, born from Jesus’ total self-gift for our salvation on the cross (Catechism, #766) is expressed and deepened.
-Moreover, St. Paul told the Church in Corinth, “you are Christ’s body, and individually parts of it.”
-(1 Corinthians 12:27
+Moreover, St. Paul tells the Church in Corinth, “you are Christ’s body, and individually parts of it.”
+(1 Corinthians 12:27)

 BECOMING A DISCIPLE OF JESUS